lumoa-oss/booktest/readme.md

 # Booktest

-textanalyticsservice is using a custom book_test testing utility for combining Jupyterbook style data science development with traditional regression testing.
+booktest is review-driven testing tool that combines Jupyterbook style data science development with traditional regression testing.
+Booktest is developed by [Lumoa.me](https://lumoa.me), the actionable feedback analytics platform.

 book_test is designed to tackle a common problem with the data science work RnD work flows and regression testing: